MortenLoberg/MortenLoberg/README.md

 👋 Hi, I’m @MortenLoberg

-👀 I’m interested in Linux and bash shell script programming, home-assistant and home automation, SAS Viya programming and AI.
+👀 I’m interested in Linux and bash shell script programming, home-assistant and home automation.

-🌱 I’m currently learning SAS Viya DS2 programming.

 💞️ I’m looking to collaborate on bash shell script and home-assistant projects.